Postgraduate Certificate in Psychodynamic Counselling

 Possible topics include – The Therapeutic Frame; the setting; Assessment and contracting; Referrals; Dynamic administration; Ethical issues; Endings.

 The aim of the theory-and-practice workshops is to enable students to develop a broad knowledge of psychodynamic counselling theory, philosophy and techniques.

-These agenda-less groups are conducted by Group Analysts who take no other part in the course.
-The groups are intended to assist students to support one another through the course, to reflect in an unstructured way on their experience of learning, and to increase their capacity for self-awareness in relation to others on the course.
+These agenda-less groups are intended to assist students to support one another through the course, to reflect in an unstructured way on their experience of learning, and to increase their capacity for self-awareness in relation to others on the course.
 Although students may wish to bring personal material to the groups, these are not therapy groups.
 The groups are aimed at facilitating the development of students as reflective counsellors and to encourage the self-reflection central to the psychodynamic approach.

 By the end of the course students should have achieved:

 - a broad understanding of the central psychodynamic counselling theories and concepts studied

 - the ability to analyse psychodynamic schools of thought and the writings/clinical practice of individual psychodynamic authors carefully